doyubkim/fluid-engine-dev/INSTALL.md

 cmake .. -G"Visual Studio 14 2015 Win64"
 ```

 This will generate 64-bit version of VS 2015 solution and projects.
-(To use Visual Studio 2017, just replace the generator with `Visual Studio 15 2017`.)
+(To build with Visual Studio 2017, just replace the parameter with `Visual Studio 15 2017 Win64`.)
 Once executed, you can find `jet.sln` solution file in the `build` directory.
 Open the solution file and hit `Ctrl + Shift + B` to build the entire solution.
 Set `unit_tests` as a start-up project and hit `Ctrl + F5` to run the test.

 Alternatively, you can use MSBuild to build the solution from the command prompt.
 In such case, simply run: